anilzen/anilzen.github.io/content/post/2022/jealous-of-fish/index.md

 ---

 Inspired by the following tweet from the great [Quanta Magazine](https://www.quantamagazine.org/).
-{{< tweet 1478861128553971718 >}}
+{{< tweet QuantaMagazine 1478861128553971718 >}}

 ### Kusturica against Wallace
 The featured image on the tweet above shows [Escher](https://en.wikipedia.org/wiki/M._C._Escher) 's [Circle Limit III](https://en.wikipedia.org/wiki/Circle_Limit_III) depicting the Poincaré model of hyperbolic geometry.
-Escher made [four](https://mathstat.slu.edu/escher/index.php/Circle_Limit_Exploration) such demonstrations of hyperbolic geometry.
-These woodcuts are fruits of a collaboration between Escher and the brilliant geometer [Coxeter](https://en.wikipedia.org/wiki/Harold_Scott_MacDonald_Coxeter).
-Coxeter was fascinated by Escher's drawings and sent him a reprint of one of his lectures, which kindled Escher's interest in constructing an infinitely repeating pattern in a finite figure.
-The [story](http://www.ams.org/publicoutreach/feature-column/fcarc-circle-limit) of how Escher managed to draw these images, is fascinating.
+Escher was interested in constructing an infinitely repeating pattern in a finite figure.
+A reprint of a lecture on hyperbolic geometry, sent to him by the brilliant geometer [Coxeter](https://en.wikipedia.org/wiki/Harold_Scott_MacDonald_Coxeter), gave him a means to construct [four](https://mathstat.slu.edu/escher/index.php/Circle_Limit_Exploration) such [tessalations](https://en.wikipedia.org/wiki/Tessellation).
+The [story](http://www.ams.org/publicoutreach/feature-column/fcarc-circle-limit) of how Escher managed to create these woodcuts is fascinating.

-The original [Quanta article](https://www.quantamagazine.org/cosmologists-close-in-on-logical-laws-for-the-big-bang-20211110/) in the tweet above reports the difficulties in constructing something like the AdS/CFT correspondence for physical spacetimes.
+The original [Quanta article](https://www.quantamagazine.org/cosmologists-close-in-on-logical-laws-for-the-big-bang-20211110/) in the tweet above reports the difficulties in constructing something like the [AdS/CFT correspondence](https://en.wikipedia.org/wiki/AdS/CFT_correspondence) for physical spacetimes.
 While we have a satisfying realization of holographic duality on anti-de Sitter spacetimes, a similar construction on flat or de Sitter spacetimes has been elusive, supposedly because these spacetimes do not possess hyperbolic geometry.
 A week after the tweet above, there was another [Quanta article](https://www.quantamagazine.org/symmetries-reveal-clues-about-the-holographic-universe-20220112/) with hyperbolic geometry as its featured image.
-There is some hype around hyperbolic geometry.
+Clearly, there is some hype around hyperbolic geometry.

-The main argument is that spatial slices of AdS are hyperbolic, which seems to be essential for the construction of AdS/CFT, so living in hyperbolic geometry would make it easier to construct quantum gravity.
-The fish in Escher's drawing may already know quantum gravity.
+The main argument is that spatial slices of AdS are hyperbolic, which seems to be essential for AdS/CFT, so living in hyperbolic geometry makes it easier for the fish in Escher's drawing to know quantum gravity.

 >The fish doesn't think because the fish knows everything.
 >